schlatterbeck/pymininec/README.rst

 So apparently the handbook [3]_ is correct.
 And the Basic version and *both* Mininec reports have at least one typo.

+Since this paragraph was written the implementation of the `elliptic integral`_ was removed and replace with a call to |scipy.special.ellipk|_.
+The resulting differences in computed outputs were smaller than the differences between the Basic (single precision) and the Python (double precision) implementation.

 Running examples in Basic
 -------------------------